Adeptive/Loxone-NodeJS/README.md

 This example is using another node JS project build on top of Homekit Accessory Protocol (HAP): https://github.com/KhaosT/HAP-NodeJS

+Configure the my-loxone.js file to point to your Loxone.
+Also rename the virtual output name in loxone_temperatures.js.

 ```bash
 cd example-hap
 npm start
 ```

+Install a free Homekit app from the App Store to find the homekit accessory.